image

 A - Andrzej Matyczynski Executive Vice President of Global Operations

 Thanks, Gilbert.
-First, I'd like to thank, as usual, our stockholders for forwarding questions to our investor relations e-mail.
-As usual, in addition to addressing your questions in the prepared remarks from Ellen and Gilbert, we've selected a few additional questions to offer additional insights from management.
+First, I'd like to thank our stockholders for forwarding questions to our Invest Relations email.
+As usual, in addition to addressing many of your questions in the prepared remarks from Ellen and Gilbert, we've selected a few additional questions to offer additional insight from management.

 Ellen Cotter